givensuman/reactutilities/src/hooks/useSpeechRecognition/README.md

 |startListening|`() => void`|A function to start the recognition process.|
 |stopListening|`() => void`|A function to stop the recognition process.|

+## Browser Compatibility

-The `useSpeechRecognition` hook uses the SpeechRecognition API which may not be supported by all browsers.
+This hook uses the SpeechRecognition API which may not be supported by all browsers.
 Additionally, this hook cannot be used in server-side rendering (SSR).